List of Emmerdale characters introduced in 2008: Pam Montclare

 Pamela Montclare has a brief affair with Rodney Blackstock.
 She appeared from 2008 to 2009.

 Pam arrives in Emmerdale with her husband Richard for a Boxing Day shoot at Home Farm.
-She and Rodney Blackstock soon get on well, and are just about to make love in Rodney's house when Jamie Hope arrives.
+She and Rodney Blackstock soon get on well, and are just about to have sex in Rodney's house when Jamie Hope arrives.
 They just about tidy themselves up before Richard arrives.
 They return to the village the following week for another shoot, and stay in Rodney's cottage for the first night.
 When her husband has gone to bed, Pam shares a kiss with Rodney before joining her husband.
-The following day, while Richard is on a shoot, she and Rodney sleep together.
+The following day, while Richard is on a shoot, she and Rodney have sex.
 When Shadrach Dingle suggests this to Richard, he goes to the B&B, and although Rodney just has time to escape, Pam cannot hide they have been together.
 They both then leave the village.
 However, Pam and Rodney continue their affair and Pam visits the village again on 27 January.
 They are about to go to his bedroom, when Paul and Diane arrive telling Rodney he cannot have an affair with his heart condition.
 Pam then quickly leaves, not wanting to be put in that situation.
 Rodney then explains to Paul and Diane he does not have a heart condition, it was made up by Val Lambert as a ploy to keep Paul in the village.

 Richard Montclare

 Richard Montclare stays in Emmerdale for a shoot.
 He appeared from 2008 to 2009.

 He arrives in the village with his wife Pam for a Boxing Day shoot at Home Farm.
-Pam and Rodney Blackstock soon get on well, and unbeknown to Richard he narrowly avoids walking in on them about to make love.
+Pam and Rodney Blackstock soon get on well, and unbeknown to Richard he narrowly avoids walking in on them about to have sex.
 They return to the village the following week for another shoot, and stay in Rodney's cottage for the first night as the B&B is full.
-The following day Richard is on a shoot while Pam stays at the B&B. When Shadrach Dingle suggests she and Rodney maybe making love, Richard rushes to the B&B with his shot gun.
+The following day Richard is on a shoot while Pam stays at the B&B. When Shadrach Dingle suggests she and Rodney maybe having sex, Richard rushes to the B&B with his shot gun.
 While trying to fight past Jamie Hope to get up the stairs, Richard accidentally shoots Jimmy King – who is trying to find Rodney because he has just discovered the illegal shoot – in the behind.
 Richard and Pam then leave the village.
 The following day, Richard returns when Jimmy demands thousands of pounds in compensation in return for not telling the police.